OG Image Not Showing?

 Fix:

-- Use 1200 x 630 pixels (1.91:1 ratio) — this works on all platforms.
+- Use 1200 x 630 pixels (about 1.91:1) as a widely useful starting canvas.
 See full size guide

 - Include